GOMC-WSU/Workshop/NVT_GEMC/methylCyclohexane/T_480K/README.txt

-# Run the GOMC simulation in NVT for 1 million steps.
+# Run the GOMC simulation in NVT for 500,000 MC steps.
 # Assuming that GOMC base directory was cloned in your home direcotry:

 ~/Code/GOMC/bin/GOMC_CPU_GEMC mC6cycle_GEMC.conf > output_mC6cycle.log &